mvysny/aedict/README.txt

 3. upload the target/checkout/aedict-apk/target/aedict-apk-*-signed.apk to the Android Market

+4. upload the target/checkout/aedict-apk/target/aedict-apk-*-signed.apk to http://appslib.com

-4. Increase the version in AndroidManifest.xml: both android:versionCode and android:versionName
+5. Increase the version in AndroidManifest.xml: both android:versionCode and android:versionName